ConnorMarcus/SYSC3303Project/README.md

-# Group 9 - Iteration 5
+# Elevator Control System and Simulator
-Group Members: Vahid Foroughi, Noah Hammoud, Ilyes Hasnaou, Connor Marcus, Patrick Vafaie
+Group 9 - Members: Vahid Foroughi, Noah Hammoud, Ilyes Hasnaou, Connor Marcus, Patrick Vafaie

 ## Project Structure
-The following is a brief description of the Java files contained within the project:
+The project code is broken down into several packages for the different subsystems and components:

+### Elevator package
 - `Elevator.java` represents the Elevator subsystem which communicates with the Scheduler to process elevator events.
 - `ElevatorEvent.java` represents each text line from the input file as an object.
-- `ElevatorPanel.java` represents the JPanel used to model the graphical components of an Elevator.
-- `ElevatorState.java` represents the state of the elevator subsystem.
 - `ElevatorRequest.java` represents a request from the Elevator to the Scheduler indicating it's ready to receive a FloorRequest.
 - `EleavtorResponse.java` represents a response object the elevator sends out to the scheduler after an event has occurred.
+- `ElevatorState.java` represents the state of the elevator subsystem.

+### Floor package
 - `Floor.java` represents the floor subsystem which handles the parsing of the input file and communicating that with the Scheduler.
 - `FloorRequest.java` represents a request made from the floor subsystem to the Scheduler.

+### GUI package
+- `ElevatorPanel.java` represents the JPanel used to model the graphical components of an Elevator.
 - `GUI.java` represents the JFrame containing the complete GUI for the Elevator system.

+### Scheduler package
 - `Scheduler.java` represents the Scheduler subsystem which communicates with both the floor and elevator subsystems.
-- `SchedulerState.java` represents the state of the Scheduler subsystem.
 - `SchedulerReceivingState.java` represents the concrete state of the scheduler when it is only receiving requests.
 - `SchedulerReceivingSendingState.java` represents the concrete state of the scheduler when it can receive and respond to requests
+- `SchedulerState.java` represents the state of the Scheduler subsystem.

+### Utils package
 - `Time.java` represents the time stamp from the input file request in the following format: hh:mm:ss.mmm
 - `UDPUtil.java` is a utility class for UPD-related functions such as: creating sockets, packets, sending and receiving packets, etc.

-*Above classes have associated JUnit test files*

-- `floor_input.txt` located within the Resources folder and it contains the input requests read by the Floor subsystem (time, floor, floor button, and car button).
-You should change this file if you wish to change the requests.
+### Test package

+- Contains all test classes associated with the project.

 ## Responsibilty Breakdown

 ### Iteration 5
 - **Connor**: Interfaced existing Elevator system with the GUI, fixed bugs in GUI